-Now that winter is in full swing, we would like to address a common misconception regarding thermostat operation, and one that is probably driving up your energy bill: the idea that setting your thermostat higher will warm your home more quickly.
+As winter approaches, we would like to address a common misconception regarding thermostat operation, and one that is probably driving up your energy bill: the idea that setting your thermostat higher will warm your home more quickly.
 We wish we could tell you that this is true, but cranking the heat way up will not do the trick.
 The explanation is simple: your system can only do so much at one time.
 Making any indoor climate change takes time as your unit cycles on and off, and you cannot speed this process up.

 So, how should you set your thermostat so that your heater is operating at peak performance this winter?
-Read on for two hacks to keep your indoor environment comfortable and your energy bill reasonable this season.
+Read on for a few hacks to keep your indoor environment comfortable and your energy bill reasonable this season.

 We cannot overstate the importance of programming your thermostat during the winter months.
 If you do not have a programmable thermostat, make it a priority to remember to adjust your thermostat at different times of the day.